lume/live-code/README.md

-# live-code
+# @lume/live-code

-Edit snippets of code and see the result update live.
+A Vue component that gives you a code editor to edit snippets of code and see the results update live.

+#### `npm install @lume/live-code`

-## Run examples
+## Run the examples

 ```
-npm start
+npm install && npm start
 ```